bastilimbach/ArkanoidJS/README.md

 # ArkanoidJS [![Build Status](https://travis-ci.org/bastilimbach/ArkanoidJS.svg?branch=master)](https://travis-ci.org/bastilimbach/ArkanoidJS)
-> :warning: This is a work in progress project!
-It may not represent the finished product or work at all.

 ArkanoidJS is the result of a college project with the subject of trying to recreate retro games in modern JavaScript.